Sexual misconduct, sex discrimination and sexual harassment policy and reporting procedures

 RISK REDUCTION TIPS

-Tips of this nature have the potential to make a complainant feel blamed sexual misconduct that has occurred.
+Tips of this nature have the potential to make a complainant feel blamed for sexual misconduct that has occurred.
 Sexual misconduct is never the fault of the complainant, and these tips are offered with the intent of helping recognize patterns that will reduce the risk of victimization.

 -Make your limits known before engaging in any sexual encounter or situation